-Drive through your heels to stand tall and, returning to a standing position.
-Rotating your torso back to center.
+Drive through your heels to stand tall and return to a standing position.
+Rotate your torso back to center.

 Drop your partner’s right hand and extend your left arm long to grab your partner’s left hand.

-Repeat this sequence for 40 seconds, alternating the arm that reaches out to grab your partner between each squat.
+Repeat this sequence, alternating the arm that reaches out to grab your partner between each squat.

 Targets: Legs, butt, quads, hamstrings, calves and core.

 Start by standing directly across from your partner (about 1-2 feet apart), feet hip-distance apart.